PDLT-University-of-York/test-split-site/docs/training/case-studies/archaeology-spikins.md

     - Panopto
 ---

-# Case study: The challenges and opportunities of pre-recorded lecture content
+# Case study: The challenges and accessibility opportunities of pre-recorded lecture content

 Department of Archaeology<br />Penny Spikins